 There are certain names that are not available for registration.
-All one and two-character country codes are reserved from registration.
-In addition, .EU member states were allowed to submit a limited list of broadly recognized names related to geographical and/or geopolitical concepts which affect their political or territorial organization that either may not be registered, or may be registered only under a second level domain according to the public policy rules.
+All one and two-character country codes are reserved for registration.
+In addition, .EU member states were allowed to submit a limited list of broadly recognized names related to geographical and/or geopolitical concepts which affect their political or territorial organization that either may not be registered or may be registered only under a second level domain according to the public policy rules.

 Registration details can be found in the TLD reference chart.

 Starting October 19th .EU registry will have new residency requirements:

 - an EU citizen, independently of their place of residence;